 Šušanj's work is centered around the intricacy of social notions of belonging to nature as our "home" - Oikos, Greek for house-home is at the root of Ecology.
 Her work closely knits art and science with a focus on climate change issues and sustainable strategies.
 At each locale, she employs her sense of place aiming for sustainably integrated coexistence with the natural environment.
 Often, Šušanj's site-specific installations are ephemeral, environmental interventions preserved in her poetic narrative images.

-Šušanj’s is a recipient of the Pollock-Krasner Foundation Grant, 2005.
-She has received awards, grant and fellowship support from the New York Foundations for Arts, 2021; New York State Council on the Arts, 2015; Creative Glass Center of America, 2010; The Edwin Austin Abbey Mural Workshop Fellowship at the National Academy Museum, 2009; The Pritzker Foundation Endowed Fellowship, 2003; Skowhegan School of Painting and Sculpture, 2002; Pilchuck Glass School, 1999 & 2002; the School of the Art Institute of Chicago, 1997-2000.
+Šušanj’s is a recipient of the Pollock-Krasner Foundation Grant, 2005. and has received awards, grant and fellowship support from the Foundation for the Contemporary Arts, 2021; New York State Council on the Arts, 2015; Creative Glass Center of America, 2010; The Edwin Austin Abbey Mural Workshop Fellowship at the National Academy Museum, 2009; The Pritzker Foundation Endowed Fellowship, 2003; Skowhegan School of Painting and Sculpture, 2002; Pilchuck Glass School, 1999 & 2002; the School of the Art Institute of Chicago, 1997-2000.

 Šušanj has worked as a sculptor, educator, and designer at the American Museum of Natural History, NYC, The School of the Art Institute of Chicago, John G Shedd Aquarium, Chicago, and the Omega Center for Sustainable Living, Rhinebeck, NY.